sap-linuxlab/demo.netapp_ontap/netapp_ontap.md

 ## Day 1

 The necessary steps for Day 1 automation are visualized in Figure 2.
-The following Playbooks are needed:
+The following Playbooks are needed for this workflow:

 - [create\_svm.yml](#create_svm.yml)\
  If necessary, create a new SVM which will be used for creating the needed volumes.